-The following issues listed below may have a significant budgetary impact over the next several years.
-Some of the issues are the result of factors beyond our control, such as a rebounding economy and environmental legacy issues.
-On the other hand, several would be the result of a deliberate and focused effort to achieve Council and community goals:
+There are several overarching issues that could result in significant budgetary impacts over the next several years.
+Some of the issues would be the result of factors beyond our control, such as rising health insurance and labor costs.
+On the other hand, several could be the direct result of a deliberate and focused effort on behalf of the organization to achieve specific organizational goals.
+For example: